Daniel Okrent

 Daniel Okrent (born April 2, 1948) is an American writer and editor.
-He is best known for having served as the first public editor of The New York Times newspaper, inventing Rotisserie League Baseball, and for writing several books (such as Last Call: The Rise and Fall of Prohibition, which served as a major source for the 2011 Ken Burns/Lynn Novick miniseries Prohibition).
+He is best known for having served as the first public editor of The New York Times newspaper, inventing Rotisserie League Baseball, and for writing several history books.
+(His Last Call: The Rise and Fall of Prohibition served as a major source for the 2011 Ken Burns/Lynn Novick miniseries Prohibition).
 In November 2011, Last Call won the Albert J. Beveridge prize, awarded by the American Historical Association to the year's best book of American history.
-His most recent book, published May 2019, is The Guarded Gate: Bigotry, Eugenics, and the Law That Kept Two Generations of Jews, Italians, and Other European Immigrants Out of America.
+In 2019, he published The Guarded Gate: Bigotry, Eugenics, and the Law That Kept Two Generations of Jews, Italians, and Other European Immigrants Out of America.
+His most recent book is Stephen Sondheim: Art Isn't Easy (2026).

 Early life and education

-Born to a Jewish family in Detroit, Michigan, Okrent graduated from Cass Technical High School in Detroit in 1965 and from the University of Michigan, where he worked on the university's student newspaper The Michigan Daily.
+Born to a Jewish family in Detroit, Michigan, Okrent graduated from Cass Technical High School in Detroit in 1965.
+He earned a BA degree from the University of Michigan, where he says he mostly worked on the university's student newspaper The Michigan Daily.

 Career

 Most of his career has been spent as an editor, at such places as Alfred A. Knopf; Harcourt, Brace, Jovanovich; Esquire Magazine; New England Monthly; Life Magazine; and Time, Inc.

 His book Great Fortune: The Epic of Rockefeller Center (Viking, 2003) was a finalist for the Pulitzer Prize for History.

-In October 2003, Okrent was named public editor for The New York Times following the Jayson Blair scandal.
+In October 2003, Okrent was named the first public editor for The New York Times, following the Jayson Blair scandal of falsified reporting.
 He held this position until May 2005.

 Okrent and Peter Gethers, having acquired the theatrical rights to the site and name of the web series Old Jews Telling Jokes, co-wrote and co-produced a revue of that name.
 It opened at the Westside Theatre in Manhattan on May 20, 2012.

-From 2003–2008, he was chairman of the Smithsonian’s National Portrait Gallery.
+From 2003 to 2008, Okrent served as chairman of the Smithsonian's National Portrait Gallery.
 He has been awarded honorary degrees by the University of Michigan and the Massachusetts College of Liberal Arts.

-Since 2017, Okrent has been listed on the Advisory Board of the Secular Coalition for America.
+Since 2017, Okrent has been listed on the advisory board of the Secular Coalition for America.